SEER allows you to program your vehicle to perform actions based on proximity or events.

 Will I ever need to reprogram SEER?

 SEER does not need to be reprogrammed after installation is completed.
-However, if you wish to change settings that were configured at installation – say, for example, that you want to change your proximity trigger from 10 feet to 8 feet – you can reprogram SEER to do that.
+However, if you wish to change settings that were configured at installation – say, for example, that you want to change your proximity trigger from 10 feet to 8 feet – you can customize SEER using our flow editor.
+Learn more about customizing SEER flows here.

 Will SEER prevent theft?